-Second, use a hiking pole to help with balance and to check if the ice is solid.
+Second, use a hiking pole or strong stick to help with balance and to check if the ice is solid.

 Finally, look around and choose your path accordingly.
 Walk on rocks or clear ice and whenever possible avoid snow-covered areas where you can't see what's underneath.
 Avoid going down areas that are too steep to walk down easily, they'll be even harder to get back up.

 Abraham Lake is a hydroelectric reservoir on the North Saskatchewan River.
 The water fluctuates throughout the year as electricity is produced, helping create the ice bubbles and the great ice features along the shore.